Jiangyichun-cust/pytorch-LDRN/README.md

 Unzip the datasets and copy them to the root directory.
 Then, you can run  test.py to generate super-resolution results.
 If you want to train our model by yourself, please download the training data set yourself and run main.py.

-All experiments were conducted using Pytorch1.7 on a NVIDIA RTX3090 GPU.
+All of our experiments were conducted using Pytorch1.7 on a NVIDIA RTX3090 GPU.